 For those of you who will soon be interviewing for those European MBA and EMBA programs (and….maybe Berkeley-Haas..the big straggler!)
-I would like to share a technique for answering the goals questions, Why MBA, and Why This School.I feel it really helps the listener follow your vision.
+I would like to share a technique for answering the goals questions, Why MBA, and Why This Business School.I feel it really helps the listener follow your vision.

 I call it the inverted pyramid technique.